 Iraq is officially known as the Republic of Iraq.
-It is located in Western Asia surrounded by Turkey on the Northside, Iran in the East, Saudi Arabia on the south, Kuwait in the South-Eastern.
-Moreover, Syria on the west, and Jordan on the southwest side.
+It is located in Western Asia surrounded by Turkey on the Northside, Iran in the East, Saudi Arabia in the South, and Kuwait in the South-Eastern.
+Moreover, Syria is on the west, and Jordan is on the southwest side.
 The biggest city and capital of Iraq are Baghdad.
 It is a very diverse country with many diverse ethnic groups.
-The ethnic groups that reside in Iraq are Turkmens, Assyrians, Yazidis, Armenians, Kawliya, Yazidis, Shabakis, Circassians, Sabian Mandaeans, Kurds, and Arabs.
+The ethnic groups that reside in Iraq are Turkmen, Assyrians, Yazidis, Armenians, Kawliya, Yazidis, Shabakis, Circassians, Sabian Mandaeans, Kurds, and Arabs.
 Approximately, 95-98% of the population are Muslims.
 Minority groups like Mandaeans, Yezidis, Yarsans, and Christians are also residing in Iraq.
-Want to know about the language is spoken Iraq?
+Want to know about the language spoken in Iraq?
 Let’s dive into the history of the country first.

 History of Iraq

 Years ago, the land which is now called Iraq was called Mesopotamia.
-It means the land between rivers.
-It is a land of muddy plains that is famous for its rich civilization like Assyria, Babylon, Babylon, Akkad, and Sumer.
-It is also called the land of Fertile Crescent and later on, it became a hub of politics for Roman, Greek, and Persian dynasties.
+Which means the land between rivers.
+It is a land of muddy plains that is famous for its rich civilization like Assyria, Babylon, Akkad, and Sumer.
+People also call it the land of Fertile Crescent and later on, it became a hub of politics for the Roman, Greek, and Persian dynasties.
 It became a central part of the Islamic world after the 7th century.

 Baghdad became the capital of the Abbasid caliphate in the 8th century.
-After World War 1, the modern state of Iraq was created from the Ottoman areas of Mosul, Basra, and Baghdad.
-Its name is derived from the Arabic term that is used to describe Mesopotamia, north-western Iran, and Persia.
+After World War 1, the modern state of Iraq came into existence from the Ottoman areas of Mosul, Basra, and Baghdad.
+Its name is rooted in an Arabic term that describes Mesopotamia, north-western Iran, and Persia.

-Iraq is said to be the birthplace of Assyrian and Babylonian society.
+Many historians believe that Iraq is also the birthplace of Assyrian and Babylonian society.
 This region became part of the growing Ottoman Empire by the 16th century till the time when the British took control in 1918 under the Treaty of Sevres.
 In 1958, the Hashemite monarchy came to an end while bringing political reforms and legislation changes.
 After this revolution, the Soviet Union started supplying arms to Iraq.

 Culture of Iraq

 Iraq is a great place of literature, arts, and culture in the MENA region (Middle East and North Africa).
 It’s due to the diversity of Mesopotamia countries throughout history.
-From ancient Mesopotamia till the Western confrontation, Iraq’s culture is deeply influenced by the changes.
+From ancient Mesopotamia till the Western confrontation, Iraq’s culture had a great influence by the changes.
 The culture of Iraq is a depiction of the world’s oldest history of civilizational, sectarian, religious, ethnic, and linguistic diversity.
 It has been under the great impact of different civilizations.
 Because of this tremendous conflict between different civilizations and cultures, the Iraqi culture has created rich treasures of architecture, singing, music, crafts, and more.
 The World generally identifies Iraqis as Arabs because of their religion Islam whereas Kurds living in Iraq have their own identity.
 The ethnic groups in Iraq have preserved their own identity by preserving their norms.
-The rich history and culture have a great impact on Iraq languages
+The rich history and culture have had a great impact on Iraq language

-The constitution of Iraq has defined the official language.
+The constitution of Iraq has defined the official language of Iraq.
 The transitional national assembly of Iraq adopted it on September 18, 2005.
-The constitution has further confirmed it by conducting a referendum on October 15, 2005.
-The official announcement of the constitution was published on December 28, 2005, in the Arabic language in the official gazette of Iraq.
-It is further translated into the English language for international use by the Iraqi officials and United Nations.
+The constitution further confirmed it by conducting a referendum on October 15, 2005.
+The official announcement of the constitution came into publication on December 28, 2005, in the Arabic language in the official gazette of Iraq.
+It further became available in the English language for international use by Iraqi officials and United Nations.

-As per article 4 of the constitution, Arabic and Kurdish are the official languages that are spoken in Iraq whereas the other three languages, Turkmen, Armenian, and Syriac are considered as minority languages.
+As per Article 4 of the constitution, Arabic and Kurdish are the official language of Iraq whereas the other three languages, Turkmen, Armenian, and Syriac are minority languages.
 Moreover, any region or province may declare other languages official when the majority of the population approves it in a general referendum.

 The Arabic language spoken as an Iraq language and has a special name Mesopotamian Arabic.
-It is a part of the variety of Arabic that is spoken in the Mesopotamian part of Iraq and the areas like Syria, south-eastern Turkey, Iran, and multiple communities in Iraq.
+It is a part of the variety of Arabic that the Mesopotamian part of Iraq speaks along with areas like Syria, south-eastern Turkey, Iran, and multiple communities in Iraq.
 Mesopotamian Arabic is a part of the Aramaic Syriac dialect.
-It is greatly influenced by the old Mesopotamian languages of Akkadian and Sumerian had a great influence on this language.
+The old Mesopotamian languages of Akkadian and Sumerian had a great influence on this language.

-Moreover, other languages are spoken in Iraq that influence this language are Greek, Kurdish, Turkish and Persian.
-Mesopotamian Arabic is considered to be part of most Aramaic-Syriac impacted by the influence of Arabic.
+Moreover, other languages spoken in Iraq that influence this language are Greek, Kurdish, Turkish, and Persian.
+Experts believe that Mesopotamian Arabic is part of most Aramaic-Syriac which came under the influence of Arabic.
 It originated from Mesopotamian and spread all over the Middle East during the Neo-Assyrian period.
-Therefore, it became a lingua franca of the whole region before Islam.
+Therefore, it became the lingua franca of the whole region before Islam.
 Assyrians and Iraqi Arabs are large groups of Semitic peoples that share similarities between Syriac and Arabic in Iraq.

 The Kurdish language is a West Iranian language and also an Indo-Iranian language.
-It is mainly spoken in Kurdistan.
-After the Persian and Pashto, it is ranked as the third-largest Iranian language with many dialects.
+It is mainly popular in Kurdistan.
+After Persian and Pashto, it is the third-largest Iraq official language with many dialects.
 It is native to around 20-40 million people.
 It has three dialect groups.
-Northern Kurdish also called Kurmanji, is spoken in Iraq, Mosul, and Turkey.
-Kurdish is written with Latin characters.
+Northern Kurdish or Kurmanji is widely common in Iraq, Mosul, and Turkey.
+The writing system of Kurdish uses Latin characters.

-The literal work of this language is called Sarangi.
-It is widely spoken in the region of Orumiyeh, Iran, and the regions that lie in the lower part of traditional Kurdistan in Iraq.
-Kurdish is written using a modified Perso-Arabic script.
-Southern Kurdish is also called Pehlewani but this dialect is not much studied.
+The literal work of this language is Sarangi.
+It is widespread in the region of Orumiyeh, Iran, and the regions that lie in the lower part of traditional Kurdistan in Iraq.
+Kurdish written format is based on the modified Perso-Arabic script.
+Pehlewani is another name for southern Kurdish but this dialect has received less attention.

-Ancient Sumer and Mesopotamia, which is modern Iraq today.
-It is one of the earliest written languages.
+Ancient Sumer and Mesopotamia, which is modern-day Iraq, both speak this language.
+It is one of the earliest languages present in written form.
 The proto-literate period of the Sumerian language spanned from the 35th to 32nd centuries BC.
 Logographs having phonological content were popular during this time period.
 Kish tablet is the name for the oldest document of the proto-literate period.

-In the 3rd millennium BC, a diverse culture was developed between the Semitic-speaking Akkadians and Sumerians which created bilingualism.
-The East Semitic language Akkadian and the Sumerian language impacted each other in all aspects of language whether they are loan words or lexical conjunction.
+In the 3rd millennium BC, a diverse culture emerged between the Semitic-speaking Akkadians and Sumerians, resulting in bilingualism.
+Whether it is through loan words or lexical conjunctions, the East Semitic languages Akkadian and Sumerian have influenced one another in many facets of language.
 Therefore, scholars consider Sumerian and Akkadian as Sprachbund.

 Therefore, if you speak English then Kurdish will communicate with you in English to provide you great hospitality services.
 English is widely spoken in the main cities of the country whereas you have to struggle in finding an English speaker outside the main cities.

 Syriac-Aramaic is one of the local languages that is recognized in Iraq.
 It is spoken by Syrian Christians that live in the North of Iraq.
 Moreover, it is a part of Middle Aramaic.
 The history of this language is dated back to the 1st century AD.
-It became an important literary language in the Middle East from the 4th to the 8th centuries.
+It became an essential literary language in the Middle East from the 4th to the 8th centuries.
 Syriac Christians used it for religious rituals in Churches.
-Some schools in Iraq also taught this language
+Some schools in Iraq also teach this language.

 Feyli Kurds also known as Iraqi Lurs that reside in Iraq’s central and Eastern parts are mostly Shia.
 Their total population is around 1.5 million and most of them live in Baghdad along with Diyala, Missan, Wasit, and Basra governorates.
 If you visit the autonomous Kurdistan region, you will also find a sizeable population of Feyli Kurds living there.
-They speak southern dialects of Kurdish such as Sorani Furthermore, the language spoken by the Feylis group is called Lurish language.
+They speak southern dialects of Kurdish such as Sorani Furthermore.
+The language which Feylis group speaks is the Lurish language.
 It is the minority language of the country.

 Millions of people who are Iraqi-Chaldo-Assyrians, immigrants, and Syriac-speaking people from Mesopotamia speak the Syriac language.
 Different dialects of Syriac include Chaldean Neo-Aramaic, Assyrian Neo-Aramaic, and Mandaic.